Mehmood (actor)

-Mehmood Ali (29 September 1932 - 23 July 2004), popularly known simply as Mehmood, was an Indian actor, singer, director and producer, best known for playing comic roles in Hindi films.
+Mehmood Ali (29 September 1932 - 23 July 2004), popularly known simply as Mehmood, was an Indian actor, singer, director and producer, best known for playing comic, serious, emotional and versatile roles in Hindi films.

-During his career of more than four decades, he worked in over 300 Hindi films and was known as Bollywood's Original Bhaijaan.
+During his career spanning more than four decades, he worked in over 300 Hindi films and was known as Bollywood's Original Bhaijaan.
 Mehmood received 25 nominations for film awards, 19 for 'Best Performance in a Comic Role', while the awards started in 1954, awards for the best comedian category started only in 1967.
 Prior to that Mehmood also received 6 nominations for 'Best Supporting Actor'.

 Early life

 Mehmood Ali was born on 29 September 1932.
 He was the second of the eight children, and eldest son to Latifunnisa and film and stage actor/dancer Mumtaz Ali, who was a huge star of the 1940s and 1950s cinema in Mumbai.
 Mehmood had an elder sister and six younger siblings.
 His sister, Minoo Mumtaz, was also a successful dancer and character actress in Bollywood movies.
 His youngest brother, Anwar Ali, is also an actor as well as a producer of such movies as Khud-daar and Kaash.